jackviel/Todo-App-React/README.md

-# Todo App made with react.js
+# Todo app made with react.js

 Simple react.js todo app made with the help of a couple youtube videos, mostly just fiddlin' with react/js/css/html. :)